When it comes to creating a will or trust, even people who are otherwise responsible stewards of their finances tend to kick the can down the road.

 |Trust-based estate plan with unlimited one-year attorney support||$599||$100|

 Do you have a family?
 If so, then you need an estate plan.

-An estate plan is a set of legal documents that lays out things like who can make decisions on your behalf if you become incapacitated, where your assets go after your death, and who will raise your minor children if you and their other parent or guardian both pass away.
+An estate plan is a set of legal documents that spells out things like who can make decisions on your behalf if you become incapacitated, where your assets go after your death, and who will raise your children if you and your spouse both pass away.